Music Troll - Home Page Link WPGC People:

 On Leaving WPGC:

 He made a mistake by telling me what had happened so I went in and asked for a raise too.
-After all, Kingston, Giddens, and Potter said that we were a team and putting our strengths together is what made us"bulletproof" at the time.
+After all, Kingston, Giddens, and Potter said that we were a team and putting our strengths together is what made us "bulletproof" at the time.

 I remember getting a call the next day from Glenn Potter who was on a ski vacation with Dick Marriott.
 I missed the call.
-They wanted me to change my mind and stay at 'PGC.
+They wanted me to change my mind and stay at WPGC.
 He called later and we talked and I told him that I shook hands with Ernie Fears and Alan Burns and gave them my word that I would accept their 5 year contract offer.
 The only thing you have in life is your word and your handshake.
 I couldn’t go back on that no matter what Marriott was offering.

 On the Mega Bucks Offer From Q107:

 The amount of the contract was so high that when Elliott and I agreed to sign, Ernie Fears had to call ABC president Leonard Goldenson to get his permission to do his deal.
-Leonard was playing golf in Bejing, China at the time and had a satellite phone on the course waiting for Ernie's call.
+Leonard was playing golf in China at the time and had a satellite phone on the course waiting for Ernie's call.

 On Union Issues with AFTRA: